aukkawut/Mom-We-have-Autoencoder-at-home/README.md

 ## Result

-Here is an empirical result, the MSE is around 0.01 on the linear regression model so it is quite working well.
+Here is an empirical result, the MSE is around 0.01 on 25% test set of the linear regression model so it is quite working well.

 ![LinearModel](/result/linearencoder.png)